HarshTomar1234/tindermuse/README.md

 ## Legal & Licensing

-### Open Source License
-This project operates under the **MIT License**, providing broad permissions for use, modification, and distribution.
-Full license terms are available in the LICENSE file.

 ### Dependency Licensing
 - **Streamlit**: Apache License 2.0
 - **Google Generative AI**: Governed by Google AI Platform Terms of Service